HomeSkincareSimple Skincare Routine for Dry Skin (Fix Dry, Flaky Skin Fast)

 Recommended productsDOT & KEY Vitamin C + E Super Bright Sunscreen Spf 50, Bioderma Photoderm Creme SPF 50+ Sunscreen Cream

-Recommended products- The Ordinary Lactic Acid 10% + HA, Tatcha The Rice Polish
+Recommended products- The Ordinary Lactic Acid 10% + HA, The Ordinary AHA 30% + BHA 2% Peeling Solution

 Recommended products- Bioderma Sensibio H2O Micellar Water, Garnier Skin Naturals Micellar Oil-Infused Cleansing Water